-The Beirut Pride positions itself as a collaborative platform that takes a positive stance against hate and discrimination.
-It denounces hate speech and violence in general, especially those based on gender and sexual diversity, through social awareness initiatives that advocate non-agression and an unbiased approach to preconceived ideas.
+The Beirut Pride is a collaborative platform that takes a positive stance against hate and discrimination based on gender and sexual diversity.
+It denounces hate speech and violence through social awareness initiatives that advocate non-agression and an unbiased approach to preconceived ideas.
 It aims at promoting self-affirmation and dignity through the contribution of many players from the Lebanese creative industries as well as local human rights NGOs.

 “It is not because you think the other might be different from you that it is ok to bully, harass, humiliate, bash and aggress.”

 In this frame, the Beirut Pride is articulated around May 17, the International Day Against Homophobia and Transphobia.
 It celebrates humanity and diversity and is an invitation to transcend labels and stereotypes aiming for a healthy, sustainable Lebanese society, away from hate and discrimination.

 The first installment of the Beirut Pride took place May 14–21, 2017 and featured a series of talks, discussions, get-togethers, projections, performances, workshops, parties and collaborations, all of them being open to the public.
 The second edition is scheduled for May 2018 →.